 Operations During COVID-19 Emergency

 The Washington State Bar Association's physical office is closed to the public.
 The Office of Disciplinary Counsel is continuing its work through online communications.
 Please communicate with us by sending messages and required information to the email address of the assigned disciplinary counsel on the matter.
 If there is not an assigned disciplinary counsel or you do not have disciplinary counsel’s email address, send email to email@example.com.
-If you are filing a grievance, please use our E-Grievance Form.
+If you are filing a grievance, please use our E-Grievance Form (accessible on our Concerns About a Lawyer page).
 Responses to mailed grievances will be delayed.
 We will update this information as soon as WSBA onsite processes resume.

 Trust Accounts: Frequently Asked Questions during the COVID-19 Pandemic